tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst

 size of a single page: 42 x 29,7 cm

-material: Chinese peonies, chrysanthemums, roses, Madonna lilies from discarded bouquets, home gardens and from flower petals collected for scattering during processions
+material: Chinese peonies, Marguerite flowers (Leucanthemum vulgare), chrysanthemums, roses, Madonna lilies from discarded bouquets, family home garden and from flower petals collected for scattering during processions

 technique: handmade paper, own technique